What is a default on my credit file?

 What is a default?

 A default is any consumer credit account that is overdue by more than 60 days where you owe more than $150.
 This is also known as an overdue debt.
 This could include a credit card, personal loan, phone or utility bill.
 If the default is less than $150 or if it has been overdue less than 60 days, it cannot be listed on your credit file.
-Keep in mind this doesn't apply to commercial credit files, where the minimum default amount is $100.
+This doesn't apply to commercial credit reports, where the minimum default amount is $100.

 Can credit providers automatically list a default at the end of the 60-day period?

-No, there's a process credit providers must follow in order to have the default listed on your credit file.
-The credit provider needs to send you two separate notices to your last known address (physical or email address) before it can give a credit reporting body details regarding a default.
+No, credit providers must follow a process to have the default listed on your credit file.
+The credit provider must send you two separate notices to your last known address (physical or email address) before it can give a credit reporting body details regarding a default.
 The address the provider will use should be how it usually contacts you.
 Here's what you can expect from the notices:

 After issuing you the second notice you'll have 14 days before the default is listed on your report.

-What will be listed on your credit file?
+What will be listed on your credit report?